ZFS support for vectorized algorithms on x86 (initial support)

 associated with using AVX512.

-Updated by Jerry Jelinek 11 months ago
+Updated by Jerry Jelinek almost 3 years ago

 To test this I ran a zfs test run which includes running the new "raidz_test" program